1. Home

 Solar’s Legitimate Benefits

-Bad actors in the solar business don't diminish the science of solar panels and the ways you can save money.
+Bad actors in the solar business don't diminish the legitimate benefits of solar.

 Understanding the up-front and long-term financial picture should be a major aspect of your decision.
-Knowing the long-term estimates, such as the payback period of a new residential solar system, is important before committing to any plan or installation.
+Knowing the estimated payback period of a new residential solar system is important before committing to any plan or installation.
 An honest company should walk you through how your electric bill will change, net metering programs, your estimated payback period, and more.

 See what solar can do for you: